 Jackson came out swinging in 1828, accusing Adams of being an educated, elitist dandy.
 Indeed, Adams’ childhood tutor was Thomas Jefferson!
 They even accused him of (in effect) being a pimp, for procuring the services of the world’s oldest profession on behalf of a Russian diplomat.
 Adams’ camp shot back that Jackson’s mom was a prostitute brought over by Redcoats who married a mulatto, and that Jackson stole his wife Rachel from another man and married her before her divorce came through, making her a bigamist.
 In truth, the Jacksons never knew her earlier divorce wasn’t finalized but, technically, the charges were true.
 Rachel took the news hard and died of a heart attack just as Andrew was winning the election.
 Jackson was already “outside the beltway” long before a highway encircled Washington, D.C., but now the thin-skinned, confrontational brawler arrived in the town he hated with an even bigger chip on his shoulder, thinking that his political enemies had killed his wife.
 “May God Almighty forgive her murderers,” Jackson said.
 “I never can.”

 The “Jackson Men” stormed the Federal City for the celebration, crashing the most famous inaugural ball in presidential history.
 Only a generation before, Martha Washington attributed a small grease stain on the Executive Mansion wall to “Democratick rabble.”
 One can almost envision her nose angled upwards as she said it.
 Now, in 1829, Jackson’s ruffians tore down the drapes and chandeliers, muddied the carpet, and essentially had themselves a kegger on the White House lawn.
+Later, when Jackson supporters in upstate New York sent him a 1400-lb. block of cheddar even bigger than Jefferson’s 1235-lb. “mammoth cheese,” he invited 10k guests to the White House to share it before it stunk up the place in the summer heat.
+They ate it in under two hours.

 Their hero, Jackson, strengthened the executive branch in relation to both the legislative (Congress) and judicial (courts) branches, as well as the states.
 He came to office with a clear platform, unlike the overseer-type administrations that characterized most of the earlier presidents, Jefferson being the main exception.
 Previous presidents, for instance, understood the veto as intended for unconstitutional or crazy congressional laws, but Jackson understood that part of the checks and balances system was the president’s right to veto any law he disagreed with, just as Congress can override the president’s veto with a 2/3rd majority.
 His twelve vetoes eclipsed the previous six administrations’ ten total.